devadalberto/homelab_gitops/README.md

 make up ENV_FILE=./.env
 ```

-`make up` orchestrates the pfSense preflight, config regeneration, VM install, zero-touch provisioning, pfSense smoketest, Kubernetes context wiring, cluster smoketest, and status emission in order so you can move from bare host to running stack in a single command.【F:Makefile†L8-L74】 The pfSense helper now wires the VM via `pf-ztp.sh`, defaulting both WAN and LAN to `br0` unless you override `PF_LAN_BRIDGE`; if you choose a different bridge name the automation creates it so the cabling stays consistent.【F:scripts/pf-ztp.sh†L637-L698】
+`make up` orchestrates the pfSense preflight, config regeneration, VM install, zero-touch provisioning, pfSense smoketest, Kubernetes context wiring, cluster smoketest, and status emission in order so you can move from bare host to running stack in a single command.【F:Makefile†L95-L97】 The pfSense helper now wires the VM via `pf-ztp.sh`, defaulting both WAN and LAN to `br0` unless you override `PF_LAN_BRIDGE`; if you choose a different bridge name the automation creates it so the cabling stays consistent.【F:scripts/pf-ztp.sh†L637-L698】

 ## Prerequisites

 * Prepare an Ubuntu host (or derivative) with virtualization, libvirt, Docker, Kubernetes CLIs, and other tooling by running `./scripts/host-prep.sh --env-file ./.env`.
 The script installs the required APT packages, ensures Docker, kubectl, Helm, Minikube, and SOPS are available, wires up libvirt, and can create the pfSense LAN bridge if it is missing.【F:scripts/host-prep.sh†L36-L599】
 * Confirm `virt-install`, `qemu-img`, and `gzip` are present so the installer staging flow can expand archives and create QCOW2 disks (the host-prep routine installs them automatically when missing).【F:scripts/pf-installer-prepare.sh†L61-L151】【F:scripts/pf-ztp.sh†L657-L723】
-* Download the pfSense CE **serial** installer in advance and point `PF_INSTALLER_SRC` (or legacy fallbacks) at the archive so validation passes during preflight.【F:.env.example†L53-L68】【F:scripts/host-prep.sh†L268-L316】
+* Download the pfSense CE **serial** installer in advance and point `PF_SERIAL_INSTALLER_PATH` at the archive so validation passes during preflight.【F:.env.example†L68-L73】【F:scripts/host-prep.sh†L268-L316】
 * Keep the pfSense LAN bridge settings (`PF_LAN_BRIDGE`/`PF_LAN_LINK`) aligned with the actual host interface names; the host-prep routine checks the values and can create the bridge automatically when it is absent.【F:scripts/host-prep.sh†L207-L264】【F:scripts/host-prep.sh†L576-L599】

 ## Configuration